BMarcelus/ThePortalInterview/README.md

 It compares the start and end times as integer values that is equal to the number of minutes from 12:00 AM I use a function that turns hours, minutes, and pm arguments into this integer number.
 This makes it easier to translate the text sample data into the integers.

+You can run the file through the task2driver.html and view the console (through inspect element) to see the results of running the program

 Brian Dizon